Child Support Services in Plano

 Call the Law Office of Brian Bagley today at (972) 843-7158 or contact us online to schedule a meeting with our child support attorney in Plano!

-When is Child Support Ordered in Texas?
+Understanding When Child Support is Ordered in Texas

 Child support is a common element in many Texas divorce cases, particularly when the spouses share a child who is under the age of 18.
 Because the parents will no longer live in the same household and share financial resources, one parent will typically be ordered to make regular child support payments to the other.
 Child support may also be ordered for children above the age of 18 who have not yet graduated from high school or who have disabilities that prevent them from providing for themselves.